operasoftware/operaprestodriver/README.md

 * Problems with Operas with IME feature enabled (Opera Mobile, Android)
 * No support for Opera Mini
 * No support for JavaScript alert/popup dialogues
-* getScreenshotAs() only returns image data of the current viewport, other parts of the image will be black.
+* getScreenshotAs() only returns image data of the current viewport, other parts of the image will be black
-* Requires Administrator privileges on Windows Vista and 7 when Opera 11.5x is installed in the default location (Program Files).
+* Requires Administrator privileges on Windows Vista and 7 when Opera 11.5x is installed in the default location (Program Files)
 * Not possible to move into an image enclosed in a link
 * Failing the test for clicking a button that closes an open window does not cause the browser to hang
 * Failing test for getting window handles after closing a window